nikhilaravi/reinforce/README.md

 - get the learned action from the agent
 - get the reward from the node environment
 - call learn on the agent based on that reward

+## Visualisation metrics

+- the ratio of agreementCount to disagreementCount of the messages recieved by a particular node